Social Media App

 Schedule a Meeting

-The ask: was to create a Native, social media app that would allow users to categorize their real life experiences and share the experiences in an organized way
+We were asked to create a native social media app that would allow users to categorize their real life experiences and share those experiences in an organized way

 Scenario